RadicalCSG/Chisel.Prototype/README.md

 - It is *not yet* ready for production, but please feel free to try it out!

 Known issues:
-* Intersection vertices aren't yet merged between brushes, which can cause tiny gaps between polygons
 * There are some cases where triangulation fails, possibly related to previous vertex merging issue (please collect failure cases so we can later verify we fixed them)
-* Moving a brush using the inspector will not always update it's touching brushes
 * Normal smoothing is not yet implemented

 Packages overview: